Ga direct naar: Inhoud

 Independence, decolonization, violence and war in Indonesia, 1945-1950

-Independence, decolonization, violence, and war in Indonesia, 1945-1950 is a joint research programme of the Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV), the Netherlands Institute for Military History (NIMH) and the NIOD Institute for War, Holocaust and Genocide Studies.
+Independence, decolonization, violence, and war in Indonesia, 1945-1950 was a joint research programme of the Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV), the Netherlands Institute for Military History (NIMH) and the NIOD Institute for War, Holocaust and Genocide Studies.
 The research results were presented in February 2022.

 ‘The Dutch government and military leadership deliberately condoned the systematic and widespread use of extreme violence by the Dutch armed forces in the war against the Republic of Indonesia.’